Navigation

 You can download the drivers directly from Black Magic Design at https://www.blackmagicdesign.com/support/family/capture-and-playback

-Limitations ok Decklink 8K Pro
+Limitations of Decklink 8K Pro

 The 8K Pro is currently the most powerful SDI board by BMD with 4 individually configurable 12G SDI jacks.
-Due to limitations in the drivers and our implementation there are some limitation on how this board can be configured:

 • Keying only works for single link streams, including 12G single link streams.
 You will have two single link jacks used.

-The supported keying streams are external hardware keying, internal hardware keying and external chroma keying simple.
+• The supported keying streams are external hardware keying, internal hardware keying and external chroma keying simple.

 Configuration